Helpful Information For Competitive Programming.

 //String[][] -> Stream<String[]> ->Stream<Stream<String>> -> prints out all of the Strings

-An important detail is that .forEach is unordered so it might not print the Strings in order.
-If you want them in order then use .forEachOrdered()
+is unordered, so it might not print the strings in order.
+If you want them in order, use

 Assume we’re reading input for a problem.